 Individuals must continue to physically distance themselves from others not in their household/extended household group when in church building(s) or grounds and follow all other precautions put in place by the congregation.

 Congregations are able to admit the number of individuals they can safely accommodate in the building with physical distancing to a service of worship (Note: limits still exist for funerals and weddings).
 Congregations must ensure they understand the maximum safe number for the building, and for the worship service taking place.
 Congregations are legally required to determine and publicly display the Physically Distanced Based Capacity (PDBC) limit of each space in their building as outlined in our guidance.
 It is an offence for congregations to permit anyone into your church buildings in excess of the PDBC.
 Balconies and Galleries can now be used by congregations.
+The Scottish Government have reduced distancing from 2m to 1m, and have indicated a likely removal of distancing completely over the summer months and as such it is recommended that all congregations work to understand the difference these changes will make to capacity and work to amend their Risk Assessments to ensure they are ready to comply when changes are brought in.
 For more detailed information on this process, please see our Reopening and Looking after your church buildings guidance.

 If the expected attendance at worship exceeds the maximum number for the sanctuary, congregations can use a church hall or other similar space to accommodate additional attendees for worship.
 In areas covered by protection levels 0-3, a church hall can also be used to support additional or supplementary activities for children who are attending church for worship with their parent or guardian (see Children and Worship section below).
 However, you can only do this if:

 - Each space should be fully self-contained.
 Any interconnecting doors must be kept permanently closed.
 Nobody, including worship leaders, may move between halls.